 Patagonia: Practicing what you preach

-In the outdoor industry, activism doesn’t stand out too much.
-But what does stand out is emphatically putting your money where your mouth is.
+In the outdoor industry, activism isn't necessarily uncommon.
+But putting your money where your mouth is still stands out.

 Patagonia, an outdoor clothing manufacturer and seller, has done exactly that.
 They’ve long been activists, since Patagonia founder/owner Yvon Chouinard attended a 1972 City Council meeting in the company’s home of Ventura, California, and found himself drawn to get involved in an environmental dispute.
-But they aren’t just donating money to causes or getting hashtags to trend.
-They’re suing the President.
+But a few years ago, they transcended donating money to causes or getting hashtags to trend.
+They sued the President.

 In late 2017, the American executive moved to drastically cut the size of two national monuments in Utah.
 To environmentalists, this means only that formerly protected pristine wilderness would be open to mining and drilling, which of course isn’t typically great for pristine wilderness.
-To Patagonia, it’s a battle they’re thrilled to fight.
-Whatever you think of the move, or the President himself, you have to agree that for a lot of Patagonia’s audience, this is a home run.
+To Patagonia, it’s a battle they were thrilled to fight.
+For a lot of Patagonia’s audience, this is a home run.
 And it’s doubly good because it’s not manufactured—it’s a fully authentic reaction from Patagonia.